utter-project/SpireLM/README.md

 2. Our k-means model ([download](https://huggingface.co/utter-project/SpireKMeans/resolve/main/kmeans_model)) maps each frame to one of 5000 clusters.
 3. The sequences of cluster IDs are deduplicated, such that consecutive frames with the same label are collapsed into a single token.
 This usually shortens the sequence length by about 30%.

-The `spire` implements this entire pipeline.
+The `spire` package implements this pipeline.
 Assuming you have downloaded both of these files, you can use it like so:

 ```
 from datasets import load_dataset